The PIA High Yield Fund’s primary objective is to seek a high level of current income.

 *Net Expense Ratio: 0.76%

+We believe the high yield market has historically offered sufficient income to over-compensate for default risk as well as offer the potential to produce capital gains when issuers have improved their credit quality.
 We know that defaults have been largely correlated by industry, so we defensively seek to underweight those industries, where we can identify negative secular trends.
 We believe that “value” driven company-specific analysis can capture excess returns from companies that demonstrate they can generate free cash flow throughout an economic cycle and tend to overweight small and thinly followed issues, where our comparative advantage is greatest and where we believe we are being paid well for the risk.

 PIA High Yield employs a disciplined, fundamental approach to evaluate high yield opportunities.
 PIA believes we can add value from our top-down decision-making as a result of our proprietary risk-adjusted quantitative/qualitative analysis and our willingness to completely avoid industries we believe do not warrant leveraged finance over the current business cycle.
 Additionally, we employ a high conviction approach toward credit selection within industries we favor.